millerlp/Tide_controller/README.md

 To simply calculate real-time tide height for a site, install the following:

 Copy the RTClib folder into Arduino/libraries/

-Copy the folder with the library for your site (i.e. TideMontereyHarborlib) into Arduino/libraries/ Copy the Tide_calculator folder (most recent version) into your Arduino folder where your other sketches are normally stored (not in the libraries folder).
+Copy the folder with the library for your site (i.e. TideMontereyHarborlib) into Arduino/libraries/

+Copy the Tide_calculator or Tide_controller folder (most recent version) into your Arduino folder where your other sketches are normally stored (not in the libraries folder).

 Open the Tide_calculator sketch in the Arduino IDE, and make sure the correct tide site